Improving Business in the Wilmington Region

 Click here for area housing updates provided by Cape Fear Realtors.

 The hospitals and services that are part of New Hanover Health Network have long-standing roots in Southeastern North Carolina, offering quality care close to home for generations of families through all stages of life.
 The network includes three general hospitals, New Hanover Regional Medical Center and NHRMC Orthopedic Hospital in Wilmington and Pender Memorial Hospital in Burgaw.
+NHRMC is now a part of the Novant Health Family.
 New Hanover Regional Medical Center contributes over $1 billion annually to the economy of New Hanover County alone and is the county’s largest employer with over 7,000 employees, 740 physicians on medical staff and 700 active volunteers.
 As the ninth largest hospital in the state, NHRMC specializes in many areas of health care including cardiology, neurology, community wellness, and rehabilitation.
 As a division of the nation’s largest hospital corporation, CCFMH holds the distinction of having the longest standing accreditation by the Joint Commission on Accreditation of Health Care Organizations of any hospital in southeast North Carolina.
 Specialized areas of care at CCFMH include magnetic resonance imaging (MRI) and computerized tomography (CT), interventional neuroradiology, and occupational therapy.

 For further information on New Hanover Regional Medical Center, call (910) 667-7000 , NHRMC Orthopedic Hospital, call (910) 667-8100, Pender Memorial Hospital call (910) 300-4000.